Terstegge/rp2040-launchpad-PCB/README.md

 not needed, because all programming and debugging of the target is performed via the picoprobe using openocd and gdb.

-The board also conatins a LiPo-charger to enable battery-powered projects.
+The board also contains a LiPo-charger to enable battery-powered projects.

 Why was this board designed?
 I have been using the MSP432 Launchpad from TI for quite a while in university classes teaching microcontroller technology.